tactidact/tactidact.github.io/_posts/2020-11-14-custom-ringtones-on-iphone.md

     <img src="/assets/images/Settings-Sounds-Ringtones.PNG" alt="*Settings → Sounds & Haptics → Ringtone*" width="350"/>
     </p>

 And there you go, you now have a custom ringtone imported to your iPhone.
-Sadly these ringtones that you import do not sync across to all your devices signed into the same Apple ID, but once you have the GarageBand project files in iCloud Drive it's trivially easy to do the same on your iPad or any other device.
+Sadly these ringtones that you import do not sync across to all your devices signed into the same Apple ID, but once you have the GarageBand project files in iCloud Drive it's trivially easy to do so in a few taps on your iPad or any other device.

 ---

 [^1]: And frankly much more arduous

-[^2]: Which is an approximately a 1.6 GB download, a frankly insane amount of storage to have to dedicate to an app I only keep around to set ringtones on a whim.
+[^2]: Which is approximately a 1.6 GB download, a frankly insane amount of storage to have to dedicate to an app I only keep around to set ringtones on a whim.